biogeospatial/Biodiverse_publication_list/OSX_Binary_Installation.md

 1. Download the latest Biodiverse installer [here](http://google.com).
 2. Double click on the downloaded .dmg file from your Downloads folder.
-3. From the installer window, Drag and drop the Biodiverse icon onto the Application folder.
+3. From the installer window, Drag and drop the Biodiverse icon onto the Application folder as shown.

 ![Drag and Drop](https://github.com/shawnlaffan/biodiverse/blob/mac_build/etc/mmb/images/DragAndDropBiodiverse.jpeg)